francescmarti00/dmu-multimedia/md/JavaScript-TECH3015-Optional-Tasks.md

 ## Exercises

-Use this code to do the following exercises
+Use this code (let's call it 'Code C') to do the following exercises

 ```JS
 <!DOCTYPE html>